 This Skip the Line Tour of the Best of Milan includes this difficult to obtain pre-booked entrance, guaranteeing exclusive no line entry and an intimate viewing of the Last Supper.

-*Please note: Visits to the interior of the Duomo (Cathedral of Milan) are not possible on Sundays mornings & Religious Holidays.
+Visits to the interior of the Duomo (Cathedral of Milan) are not possible on Sundays mornings and religious holidays.
 On these days, a full explanation will be given from outside the Cathedral.
 Due to increased security measures at many attractions some lines may form on tours with 'Skip the Line' access.